 (i) at least twenty-eight (28) days’ notice of any proposed change has been given;

 (ii) should it be necessary at any time to call a special constituency meeting for the amending of this constitution, due notice shall be given in the call for such special constituency meeting of any proposal concerning any amendment or amendments; and

-(iii) no amendment shall be made which would alter the Purpose as set forth in Article 3 (a) without the prior consent of the Charity Commission for England and Wales and no amendment shall be valid if its effect would be that this Union Conference ceased to be a charity according to English law.
+(iii) no amendment shall be made which would alter the Purpose as set forth in Article 3 (a) without the prior consent of the Charity Commission for England and Wales and the Office of the Scottish Charity Regulator and no amendment shall be valid if its effect would be that this Union Conference ceased to be a charity according to English law.